How to Fix Start Menu Not Working in Windows 10/11?

 Typing Username And Password

-8. Sign into the new user account and check if the start menu is working.
-If it is, transfer all the data to the new user account and delete the old one if you want.
+8. Sign into the new user account and check if the Start menu is working.
+If it is, transfer all the data to the new user account and delete the old one, if desired.

-In case none of the methods has worked, the last solution you can try is to reset your computer.
-Resetting the computer will remove drivers, programs, and the settings you have applied.
-However, it will not remove the data such as photos, music, videos and personal files.
+In case none of the methods have worked, the last solution you can try is to reset your computer.
+Resetting the computer will remove drivers, programs, and settings you have applied.
+However, it will not remove data, such as photos, music, videos, and personal files.
 Below are the instructions to reset your computer without losing data.

-1. Right-click the Start Menu icon and click Settings
+1. Right-click the Start Menu icon, and then click Settings.

 Go to Update And Security